Winter in Prague travel guide

 Eat traditional Czech food.

 Czech food is warm and hearty making it a perfect choice for a trip to Prague in winter.
+Luckily, there are several fantasticly cozy spots to try traditional cuisine.
 Check out the best traditional Czech restaurants in my article here.

 Coffee during winter in Prague